gameqa/api-is/src/routes/readme.md

             ├── GET    /questions
             └── POST   /reset_level

-# Creating a new branch in the tree structure
+# Expanding the API

 If you want to add a new branch into the API you will need to first of decide where it should be located.
-Lets say that we created the model `Fruits`.
+Lets say that we created the model `Fruits` and need to do some api calls.
 We want have the following requirements.

 - We want to have a route to read all fruits.
 - The read all route should require auth.
-- We want to have a PATCH route which needs admin privileges.
+- We want to have a PATCH route which requires admin privileges.

 After having researched the structure of the api we have decided that `Fruits` should be located under `/api/v1/fruits`.
 Now, we need to take the following steps: